ArRosid/todo_api/README.md

 ```bash
 $ python manage.py runserver 0.0.0.0:8000
 ```
-Open your browser and go to [http://your_ip:8000/admin](http://your_ip:8000/admin) and login using user & password that you have created
+Open your browser and go to [http://your_ip:8000/admin](http://your_ip:8000/admin) and login using user & password that you have created.

+If you just want to run this project in development environment, you are done here.
+You can jump to the **Testing Section** to test the project.

 #### 9. Create systemd socket & service for gunicorn
-If you just want to run this project in development environment, you are done in step 8.
-But if you want deploy this project in production, you need to do this step
+If you want to deploy this project in production, you need to do this step
 ```bash
 $ sudo nano /etc/systemd/system/todoapi.socket
 [Unit]